The goals of arthritis treatment are to:

 - Biologic Response Modifiers (Biologics)

-Ask why your doctor prescribed specific medications, inquire about expected benefits, and when you may notice improvement.
-Ask if there are potential side effects associated with the medications and how you will be monitored (i.e. do you need routine blood tests?).
+Ask your doctor why specific medications were prescribed.
+Inquire about expected benefits and when you may notice improvement.
+Ask if there are potential side effects associated with the medications and how you will be monitored (i.e., routine blood tests).
 Make sure you understand the goals.
 If you understand, you are more likely to be compliant with the treatment plan.

 Local steroid injections can be used for a specific, painful joint.
 Three steroid injections per year into a joint is the maximum allowed by most doctors.
 Steroid injections were used long before viscosupplementation became a treatment option.
 Both are still used though, depending on patient preference.